brightway-lca/bw_processing/README.md

 * **Consistent names for row and column fields**.
 Instead of having these vary by the kind of matrix to be constructed, they are always the same, making the code simpler and easier to use.
 * **Provision of metadata**.
 Numpy binary files are only data - `bw_processing` also produces a metadata file following the [data package standard](https://specs.frictionlessdata.io/data-package/).
 Things like data license, version, and unique id are now explicit and always included.
 * **Simpler handling of values whose sign should be flipped**.
 Brightway used to use a type mapping dictionary to indicate which values in a matrix should have their sign flipped after insertion.
 For example, matrix values which represent the *consumption* of a good or service should be negative, while values that represent a *production* should be positive.
 The problem with a mapping dictionary with text keys is that it can be used or interpreted inconsistently.
 Instead, `bw_processing` has an additional column: `flip`.
+* **Unified architecture for static and presamples data**.
+Both the processed data arrays, and presamples (both intermediate results and final matrix substitution data) share the same data and metadata format.
+* **Portability**.
+Processed arrays can include metadata that allows for reindexing on other machines, so that processed arrays can be distributed.
+Before, this was not possible, as integer IDs were randomly assigned, and would be different from machine to machine or even across Brightway projects.
+The same portability applies to presamples.
+* **Allow for data provision by cloud or external data interfaces**.
+Both structured arrays and presamples can be defined by external or dynamic data sources.
+Note that the existing functionality is relatively basic, and will be expanded upon in future releases.

 ## Install